Sulla's proscription: Profiteers

 The main percussores were freedmen, because when Sulla captured his enemies' slaves, he often granted manumission to the ablest ones, who became his loyal henchmen.
 Appian writes that he had the outstanding number of 10,000 freedmen.
+Giving the procedure a particularly sinister character in the public eye was that many of the proscribed men, escorted from their homes at night by groups of men all named "Lucius Cornelius", never appeared again.
+This gave rise to a general fear of being taken from one's home at night as a consequence of any outwardly seditious behaviour.

-The most well known was Lucius Cornelius Chrysogonus.
+The most well known freedman was Lucius Cornelius Chrysogonus.
 Another one named Cornelius Phagita commanded forces in Sabine territory to catch Sulla's enemies; he may have arrested the young Julius Caesar (who was not proscribed and only summoned for interrogation).
 According to Plutarch, Caesar escaped with a bribe of 48,000 sesterces, the reward for a proscribed person's head.
 Such bribes were a quick source of wealth for Sulla's freedmen.
-It seems that Caesar's propaganda later exaggerated his hardships during the proscription.
+It seems that Caesar's propaganda later exaggerated his hardships during the proscription. who mentions Suetonius as an instance of this propaganda.

 Apart from Sulla's freedmen, many Roman citizens made fortunes thanks to the proscription.
 A former centurion named Lucius Luscius received 144,000 sesterces for three proscribed heads, which grew to a fortune of 10 million sesterces by 64 thanks to shrewd investments.
 Among major politicians, Marcus Licinius Crassus was the most famous profiteer; his greed in Bruttium was so outrageous that even Sulla refused to confer him political positions in Rome.
 Crassus' new wealth enabled him to have a very successful career; he joined the three-way alliance later called the First Triumvirate in 59.
 Although ancient sources are mostly silent on wealth transfers during the proscription, one of the wealthiest men of the Republic like Lucius Domitius Ahenobarbus must have benefited from it.
 Other men such as Publius Cornelius Cethegus, Gnaeus Cornelius Dolabella and his homonymous cousin, Pompey, Quintus Caecilius Metellus Pius, Quintus Lutatius Catulus, Gaius Scribonius Curio, Gaius Antonius, Gaius Verres, Marcus Aemilius Lepidus, and Quintus Titinius probably profited from the proscription because of their influence in the 70s.
 Sulla's relatives likewise took a large share of the proscribed's properties, which were sold well under their real value, or sometimes offered by Sulla.
 His daughter Cornelia bought the former villa of Marius in Miseno at the discount price of 300,000 sesterces and sold it soon after to Lucullus for 2,000,800 sesterces.
 From this figure of a 85% discount on the proscribed's properties, François Hinard inferred that the overall change of wealth that followed the proscription amounted to 2.3 billion sesterces.
 With a different calculation, Israel Shatzman reaches the sum of 1.88 billion sesterces.
 C. F. Konrad considers that the wealth transfers that followed the proscription were "the most radical redistribution of property in Roman history – to that point".